adi0x90/attifyos/README.md

 AttifyOS is a distro intended to help you perform security assessment and penetration testing of Internet of Things (IoT) devices.
 It saves you a lot of time by providing a pre-configured environment with all the necessary tools loaded.
 The new version is based on Ubuntu 18.04 64-Bit - that also means that you'll receive updates for this version till April 2023.

-**Disclaimer** - Make sure you only tests the target for which you have proper authorization of.
+**Disclaimer** - Make sure you only test the target for which you have proper authorization .
 You hold all responsibilities of what you decide to do with it.

 ### Download Links